keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 Note the following:

-* Populate one YAML file per metric then apply all of them.
 * Each metric is assigned a unique `name`.
 * The value of the `spec.provider.name` field must correspond to the name assigned in